by Peggy Sweeney

 Warrior’s Heart – PTSD, Addiction and Chemical Dependency Treatment Center for Veterans and First Responders in San Antonio, Texas

 About the Author: Peggy Sweeney is the founder and executive director of the Sweeney Alliance.
-Since 1997, she has taught the Grieving Behind the Badge program for emergency responders and public safety officers and their families.
 No stranger to grief, Peggy is a bereaved mother and has grieved the death of a much-loved family member following his suicide.
 Peggy has written numerous articles on grief, has hosted support groups for bereaved parents, spouses and teens and has counseled the bereaved in both group and individual settings.
 With her expertise as a bereavement educator, combined with her experiences as a mortician, firefighter and EMT, she brings a unique and noteworthy presence to each and every situation.
 Peggy is the recipient of the Comfort (TX) Volunteer Fire Department 2014 Firefighter of the Year award.

 “Never Let Your Fear Decide Your Destiny” ~from The Seven Sisters, a novel by Lucinda Riley